mmalmi/mmalmi.github.io/_posts/2020-02-10-javascript-live-chat-tutorial-free-alternative-to-firebase.md

 date:   2020-02-10 13:37:00 +0000
 tags: tutorial decentralization chat iris
 image: https://siriusbusiness.fi/assets/images/posts/chat.png
+description: "Need a chat box for your website?
+Want something more independent and affordable than Firebase?
+In this super simple tutorial, I'll show you how to build a chat using Iris."
 ---
 ![Chat example](../assets/images/posts/chat.png)

 Need a chat box for your website?
 Want something more independent and affordable than Firebase?
-In this super simple tutorial, I'll show you how to build a chat using [iris](https://github.com/irislib/iris-lib).
+In this super simple tutorial, I'll show you how to build a chat using [Iris](https://github.com/irislib/iris-lib).

 The chat is offline-first and end-to-end encrypted.
 It is stored and propagated using the distributed database [gun](https://github.com/amark/gun).